gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 hydra-host help
 ```

 *Note: Vagrant sometimes fails to boot due to network issues, if you don't see the 404 error simply run `vagrant destroy -f && vagrant up`.
-This will take a minute or two,
+After a minute or two delay,
-but Hydra should be running fine after that.*
+Hydra should be running fine after that.*

 ## OAuth2 Token Client grant